There's no cure for eczema. But there are treatments. These can help to manage your symptoms.

 - drowsy (sedating) - your GP may suggest these if itching from a flare-up makes it hard to sleep

 You can be drowsy the next day after taking sedating antihistamines.

 If your child is taking these it may be helpful to let your child's school know.
 They may not be as awake as normal in school if they have taken a sedating antihistamine the night before.

 Bandages and wet wraps

-Seeing a specialist
+Treatments from a skin specialist

 - your eczema is affecting your daily life

-- it's not clear what's causing it
+- it is not clear what's causing it

 - very strong topical corticosteroids

 - phototherapy, such as ultraviolet (UV) light to bring down inflammation